Divorce After 50: The Impact on Retirement Savings

 How those assets will be divided varies considerably depending on where you live.
 For example, in the nine community property states—Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin—all earnings and everything acquired with those earnings during the marriage are generally divided 50/50.
 In common law states, on the other hand, marital assets should be divided “equitably,” a standard that gives courts considerable discretion in deciding what’s fair.

 Even assets that are understood to be separate—such as certain types of inheritances (see “Whose inheritance is it, anyway?” below)—may still figure into how a court decides who gets what.
-“You’ll want the help of your financial advisor, accountant, and a lawyer well-versed in state-specific rules,” Bob says.
+“You’ll want the help of your financial advisor, an accountant, and a lawyer well-versed in state-specific rules,” Bob says.
 “Divorce is complicated, and there are a lot of different ways you can approach it.”
+In addition, these rules are constantly evolving in the law.

 For older couples, sources of retirement savings can loom especially large—because of both their size and how soon you’re likely to need them.
 What’s more, such assets often are governed by their own rules regarding how they can be divvied up.
 With that in mind, let’s look at three assets of special relevance to later-in-life divorce.